Skip to content

 Save the file.

-Within the code editor, locate the snippets section and click Add a new snippet:
+Still within the code editor, locate the snippets section and click Add a new snippet:

 Cookifi - Shopify integration - theme snippets - add new